The Forces Driving Middle-Aged White People's 'Deaths Of Despair'

 On how mortality rates differ among races

 Deaton: Hispanics [have always had lower mortality rates] than whites.
 It's a bit of a puzzle that's not fully resolved, to put it mildly.
-It's always been true that mortality rates have been higher and life expectancy shorter for African Americans than for whites.
+It's always been true that mortality rates have been higher and life expectancy shorter for African-Americans than for whites.
 What is happening now is that gap is closing and, for some groups, it's actually crossed.
-What we see in the new work is if you compare whites with a high school degree or less, at least their mortality rates are now higher than mortality rates for African Americans as a whole.
+What we see in the new work is if you compare whites with a high school degree or less, at least their mortality rates are now higher than mortality rates for African-Americans as a whole.
 If you compare whites with a high school degree or less with blacks with a high school degree or less, their mortality rates have converged.
 It's as if poorly educated whites have now taken over from blacks as the lowest rung of society in terms of mortality rates.

 On the geography of mortality rates

 Case: There's not a part of the country that has not been touched by this.
 We like to make the comparison between Nevada and Utah to look at the extent to which good health behaviors lead to longer life.
-Two thirds of Utahans are Mormons.
-They don't drink, they don't smoke, and they don't drink tea or coffee.
-Two thirds of Nevadans live in Las Vegas paradise, where there is a little more of everything, so the heart disease mortality rates are twice as high in Nevada as they are in Utah.
+Two-thirds of Utahans are Mormons.
+They don't drink, they don't smoke and they don't drink tea or coffee.
+Two-thirds of Nevadans live in Las Vegas paradise, where there is a little more of everything, so the heart disease mortality rates are twice as high in Nevada as they are in Utah.

 But both states are [in the] top 10 for deaths of despair.
 Utah has had a terrifically hard time dealing with the opioid crisis, and suicide rates [are] going up as well.
 There's a lot of surprise here in parts of the country that we weren't really expecting to see.

-Note: A previous version of this story incorrectly spelled Anne Case's first name as Ann.